 tmux attach -t session_name_or_number

-Here is an animation that shows all these steps up until this point of the demonstration.
+Here is an animation that shows all these steps up until this point in the demonstration.

 Creating multiple panes in tmux

 Now that you have an understanding of the basics, you can go further and create multiple panes.